 The next day, determined to experience authentic food during our stay, we decided to research food tours in Siem Reap.
 The first hit was Siem Reap Food Tours.
 That was easy, I thought.
 As we read through the website, we were charmed by the story of Steven and Lina, expats living in Cambodia who started these tours with Steven’s passion for food and Lina’s expertise in food and travel writing.
 Online they sounded like they really loved this country and genuinely wanted to show us a good time.
 We were sold and booked in for the next available Evening Tour which promised “night markets and bustling street-food stands.”

 For nearly four hours we ate and ate and ate.
 We rode a tuk-tuk, while Steven hung on the back, or front, depending on where we were going.
-We went to places that did not look like places we would have chosen to go on our own.
-We tried a fermented sauce that was the most delicious thing I have ever eaten in Cambodia.
+We went to places we wouldn’t normally go and tried a fermented sauce that was the most delicious thing I have ever eaten in Cambodia.
 Frog legs, duck soup, water beetles, crickets, tender and tasty grilled beef, a refreshing salad and, to top it off, durian for dessert.
 We learned that Cambodia, albeit unknown to the rest of the world, has a unique cuisine.

 To say the tour “met expectations” is an understatement.
 Throughout our time together, we saw how this small operation was providing consistent income for the locals.
 Being a chef by trade, Steven not only knew what was “good food” but he also learned the language, built relationships with the vendors and the consistency of patrons had a positive impact on those families directly.
 This form of community-based tourism provided an economy in a way that could still be sustainable regardless of fluctuations in tourism.